Skip to content

 On the skull, the characteristic osteological signature of a contact wound is a set of radial fractures (typically four to eight) extending outward from the main gunshot defect, often arranged symmetrically around the defect.
 These radial stellate cracks are caused by the concentrated gas pressure radiating outward under the scalp from the contact point, not by the projectile itself.
 The stellate fracture pattern is thus distinct from the radiating fractures of blunt-force trauma: in blunt-force injuries, the radiating fractures originate at the inner table (from tensile failure under compressive loading); in contact gunshot wounds, the stellate cracks originate at the outer table (from gas pressure acting on the exterior surface).

-A secondary feature of contact wounds on the skull is soot deposition on the inner table of the entry defect and, in tight-contact shots where the muzzle was pressed firmly against the skull, soot deposition on the outer surface of the dura mater (which may be visible if the brain is still present).
+A secondary feature of contact wounds on the skull is soot deposition on the inner table of the entry defect.
+The elemental composition and morphology of gunshot residue particles recovered from bone surfaces is analysed using the framework described in the GSR composition and particle morphology topic and, in tight-contact shots where the muzzle was pressed firmly against the skull, soot deposition on the outer surface of the dura mater (which may be visible if the brain is still present).
 The presence of soot on the inner table surfaces of the skull is a range indicator even in skeletonised or partially decomposed remains; the soot cannot be produced by a shot fired at intermediate or long range.

 A hard contact wound (where the muzzle is pressed tightly against the skull surface) also produces a characteristic muzzle stamp or muzzle contusion in the scalp at autopsy, and may leave a partial muzzle impression on the outer table of the skull in cases where the skull surface was in direct contact with the muzzle face.
 This muzzle impression is a physical record of the firearm model's muzzle geometry.
 Its documentation requires careful photography under raking illumination and, in some cases, trace-evidence recovery from the bone surface before any cleaning.

-Georg Puppe's 1994 formal statement of what is now called Puppe's rule extended Hering's arrest-at-prior-fracture principle to gunshot wounds: radial fractures produced by a second gunshot wound terminate when they reach radial fractures already produced by the first gunshot wound.
+Georg Puppe's 1994 formal statement of what is now called Puppe's rule extended the same arrest-at-prior-fracture logic that Hering's principle applies to blunt-force fracture sequencing to gunshot wounds: radial fractures produced by a second gunshot wound terminate when they reach radial fractures already produced by the first gunshot wound.
 The mechanism is identical to Hering's principle: the first shot creates a fracture line that releases elastic strain energy in the surrounding bone, creating a stress-relief barrier that arrests any subsequent crack propagating toward it.

 The operational application of Puppe's rule in a multiple-gunshot case follows the same directed sequence logic as Hering's principle in blunt-force cases.
 Each radial fracture from each shot is mapped.
 Where a radial fracture from shot B terminates at a radial fracture from shot A, shot A is older.
 The directed graph of all arrest relationships gives the impact sequence.